-- Establish the applicant's authorization (by the employing or sponsoring organization) to obtain a Certificate. (per Section 3.2.3) - Establish and record identity of the applicant. (per Section 3.2.3) - Obtain the applicant's Public Key and verify the applicant's possession of the Private Key for each Certificate required. (per Section 3.2.1) - Verify any role, authorization, or other subject information requested for inclusion in the Certificate.
+- Establish the applicant's authorization (by the employing or sponsoring organization) to obtain a Certificate. - Establish and record identity of the applicant. - Obtain the applicant's Public Key and verify the applicant's possession of the Private Key for each Certificate required. - Verify any role, authorization, or other subject information requested for inclusion in the Certificate.